Mo-Shakib/Stroke-Prediction/README.md

 ## Dataset

-The dataset used for this project contains the following features:
+The [dataset](dataset.csv) used for this project contains the following features:

-- `id`: Unique identifier for each individual
+- `id`: The unique identifier for each individual.
-- `gender`: Male or Female
+- `gender`: The gender of the individual (Male or Female).
-- `age`: Age of the individual in years
+- `age`: The age of the individual in years.
-- `hypertension`: Whether the individual has hypertension (0 - No, 1 - Yes)
+- `hypertension`: Indicates whether the individual has hypertension (0 for No, 1 for Yes).
-- `heart_disease`: Whether the individual has heart disease (0 - No, 1 - Yes)
+- `heart_disease`: Indicates whether the individual has a heart disease (0 for No, 1 for Yes).
-- `ever_married`: Whether the individual is ever married (Yes or No)
+- `ever_married`: Indicates whether the individual is ever married (No or Yes).
-- `work_type`: Type of work (Private, Self-employed, Govt_job, children, Never_worked)
+- `work_type`: The type of work the individual is engaged in (children, government, private, self-employed, or never worked).
-- `Residence_type`: Type of residence (Urban or Rural)
+- `Residence_type`: The type of residence of the individual (Rural or Urban).
-- `avg_glucose_level`: Average glucose level in blood
+- `avg_glucose_level`: The average glucose level in the individual's blood.
-- `bmi`: Body mass index
+- `bmi`: The body mass index (BMI) of the individual.
-- `smoking_status`: Smoking status of the individual (formerly smoked, never smoked, smokes, unknown)
+- `smoking_status`: The smoking status of the individual (formerly smoked, never smoked, or smokes).
-- `stroke`: Whether the individual had a stroke (0 - No, 1 - Yes)
+- `stroke`: Indicates whether the individual had a stroke (0 for No, 1 for Yes).

 The dataset used in this project is included in this repository.